-Program Council
+Student Council

-Each program at the school has their own Program Council of elected students.
-These are the liaisons between you and the faculty/ administration.
-Made up of representatives from each class, you will vote for your reps at the beginning of the fall term.
-Council members meet with the Dean every few weeks to discuss student ideas and issues.
+Each program at the school has their own Student Council of elected students.
+These are the liaisons between you and the faculty/administration.
+Made up of representatives from each class, you will vote for your reps at the beginning of the summer or fall term.
+Council members meet with the Associate Dean every few weeks to discuss student ideas and issues.
 Speeches and elections will be held just prior to a studio meeting early in the semester.
 Look out for announcements and election sign ups on the doors to each studio